SolaceProducts/terraform-provider-solacebroker/docs/resources/dmr_cluster_cert_matching_rule_condition.md

 ### Optional

 - `attribute` (String) Link Attribute to be compared with certificate content.
 Either an attribute or an expression must be provided on creation, but not both.
 The default value is `""`.
+Note that this attribute requires replacement of the resource when updated.
 - `expression` (String) Glob expression to be matched with certificate content.
 Either an expression or an attribute must be provided on creation, but not both.
 The default value is `""`.
+Note that this attribute requires replacement of the resource when updated.